Diodora canariensis

 Diodora canariensis is a species of sea snail, a marine gastropod mollusk in the family Fissurellidae, the keyhole limpets.
+It is endemic in the western Canary Islands at the eastern Atlantic Ocean.

 Description

-The size of the shell reaches 8 mm.
+The shell of D. canariensis reach about 8 mm in length.
+It have the cap-shaped form that is typical for keyhole limpets.
+The shell is oval in outline, featuring a small opening near the apex, and it show radial ribbing along with growth lines.

 Distribution

 This species occurs in the Atlantic Ocean off the Canary Islands.